pubnub/pubnub-mcp-server/resources/sdk_docs/ruby_storage-and-playback.md

 `
 ```

-Parameters:
-- channels (String, Symbol): Channel(s) to return history from.
-- count (Integer): Number of messages.
-Default/max 100.
-- start (Integer): Start timetoken (exclusive).
-- end (Integer): End timetoken (inclusive).
-- reverse (Boolean): true traverses from oldest first.
-Default false.
-Ignored if both start and end are provided (messages return newest-first).
-- include_token (Boolean): Include per-message timetokens.
-Default false.
-- include_meta (Boolean): Include meta set at publish time.
-Default false.
-- http_sync (Boolean): Default false (async future; use value).
-If true, returns array of envelopes.
-Sync returns Envelope.
-- callback (Lambda): Called for each envelope.
-For async, call value to retrieve Envelope.
+*  requiredParameterDescription`channels` *Type: String, SymbolSpecify `channels` to return history messages from.`count`Type: IntegerSpecifies the number of historical messages to return.
+Default/maximum is `100`.`start`Type: Integertimetoken delimiting the `start` of time slice (exclusive) to pull messages from.`end`Type: Integertimetoken delimiting the `end` of time slice (inclusive) to pull messages from.`reverse`Type: BooleanSetting to `true` will traverse the time line in reverse starting with the oldest `message` first.Default is `false`.
+If both `start` and `end` arguments are provided, `reverse` is ignored and messages are returned starting with the newest `message`.`http_sync`Type: BooleanDefault `false`.
+Method will be executed `asynchronously` and will return future, to get its `value` you can use `value` method.
+If set to `true`, method will return array of envelopes (even if there's only one `envelope`).
+For `sync` methods `Envelope` object will be returned.`include_token`Type: BooleanWith `include_token` parameter set to `true` each envelope will contain timetoken specific for `message` that it holds.
+Default: `false``include_meta`Type: BooleanWhen set to `true`, the history response will include the `meta` information associated with each message if it was set during [publishing](/docs/sdks/kotlin/api-reference/publish-and-subscribe#publish).
+Default: `false`.`callback`Type: Lambda accepting one parameter`Callback` that will be called for each `envelope`.
+For `async` methods future will be returned, to retrieve `value` `Envelope` object you have to call `value` method (thread will be locked until the `value` is returned).

-Tip: Messages are returned in ascending time. reverse determines which end of the interval to start from when the interval contains more than count messages.
+Tip: Messages are returned in ascending time within the selected interval. reverse affects which end of the interval retrieval starts from when more than count messages exist.

 ### Sample code